Skip to content

 3. Eye Control

-Eye Control is used for “keeping our eyes on the ball” or maintaining eye contact during conversations.
+Eye contact is used for “keeping our eyes on the ball” or maintaining eye contact during conversations.
 When Eye Control is inaccurate, seeing is inaccurate.
 Our Eye Control is a direct measure of how vision is affecting our attention.

 4. Visual Tracking